Paddyjh/Software-Quality-Assurance-Group-10/Handbook/QA Handbook.md

 #### Automatic Deployment Process
 - Deployment similar to integration should be automated using CI/CD tools like Jenkins
-- Infrastructure as code should be used to ensure a consistent environment, tools like terraform and ansible should be utilised
+- Infrastructure as code should be used to ensure a consistent environment, tools like Terraform and Ansible should be utilised
 ![automatic-deployment-diagram](/Image_Folder/automatic-deployment-diagram.png)

 #### Feature Toggle